Robust Egoistic Rigid Body Localization: Introduction

-Unfortunately, these and most other \ac{SotA} \ac{RBL} methods assume that the shape of the target rigid body is known \cite{Chepuri_2013, Chen_2015, PizzoICASSP2016}, which is unrealistic in real life applications since vehicles vary greatly in shape and size.
-In addition, a recurrent problem in localization systems which is even more critical in the \ac{RBL} scenario, is that measurements are often missing due to channel blockage, poor \ac{SNR}, packet losses or similar conditions.
+While previous studies on rigid body localization have addressed translation and rotation estimation under ideal conditions, they generally rely on prior knowledge of the target shape \cite{Chepuri_2013, PizzoICASSP2016,9186663}, which is unrealistic in real life applications since vehicles vary greatly in shape and size.
+In addition, a recurrent problem in localization systems which is even more critical in the \ac{RBL} scenario, is that measurements are often missing due to channel blockage, poor \ac{SNR}, packet losses, etc., which significantly limits their applicability in practical vehicular and \ac{IoV} scenarios.